Ep. 2522 Mergers and acquisitions with Mike Hansen of Sotheby’s International Realty | Masterclass US Wine Market

 About This Episode

-The Italian Grape Geek program is a book, podcast, and in-person tasting course for Italian wines, with a focus on understanding the global wine market and structuring growth in the global wine industry.
+The Italian Grape Geek program is a book, podcast, and in-person tasting course for Italian wines, with a focus on understanding the global wine market and structuring growth in the industry.
 The company's acquisition strategy is based on projections and structuring revenues, with a focus on smaller and mid-market transactions.
-The impact of inflation and exchange rates on deal transactions is a mix of both, and the potential for consolidation in the industry is a concern.
-The importance of understanding the original value proposition of the brand and the importance of managing a transition period for the former owners is emphasized.
-The importance of managing a transition period and creating a pro formas is emphasized, and the company is looking at the white and blue space for acquisitions.
-The importance of managing a transition period and creating a pro formas is emphasized, and the company is looking at the white and blue space for acquisitions.
+The uncertainty in the marketplace is due to a lack of clarity in the economic cycle, and the industry is largely a status buyer.
+The importance of control and perception is emphasized, and the importance of managing a transition period and creating a professional career is emphasized.
+The company is looking at opportunities for growth in the wine industry, and the importance of understanding the original value proposition of the brand and the potential for radical shifts to the community is emphasized.

 Transcript